-It is that time of year- when we are all tempted by the bright colors of fall foliage to throw every high chroma color we can lay our hands on onto a canvas!
+It may be hard to imagine right now, but soon it will be that time of year– when we are all tempted by the bright colors of fall foliage to throw every high chroma color we can lay our hands on onto a canvas!
 In many ways, painting this season can be even more daunting than painting the overwhelming green of summer.
 So put down that cad orange and take a few moments to read these suggestions!
 Painting autumn colors successfully comes down to paying attention to basics- in this case, value, chroma and temperature.

 they will almost always guess that the lightest foliage areas are a 7 – 8 on the Munsell value scale, rather than a 5-4.
 Of course we know from our new best friend Carlson that trees are upright planes and therefore the darkest values in the landscape, right?
 So, intellectually we ought to know that they would carry a darker value.
 But, nonetheless, when faced with an electric orange or yellow, the guess is always to the lighter side of the scale.
 One look at the greyscale version of the painting confirms the folly.